Stone Finishes Explained: Polished, Honed, Brushed, Sandblasted

 Brushed / Leathered

-Advantages: Excellent fingerprint concealment, good slip resistance.
+Advantages: Excellent fingerprint and scratch concealment, good slip resistance, distinctive tactile quality.

-Disadvantages: Harder to clean, adds processing cost.
+Disadvantages: Harder to clean (texture catches dirt), adds processing cost.

 Flamed / Thermal

-Best for: Exterior paving, pool surrounds, steps.
+Best for: Exterior paving, pool surrounds, steps, any application requiring maximum slip resistance.

 Sandblasted / Bush-Hammered